-The Duke Department of Medicine Fellowship Programs offer outstanding medical training for physicians interested in focusing their skills in cardiovascular disease, infectious diseases, geriatrics, endocrinology, nephrology and other subspecialties.
+The Duke Department of Medicine Fellowship Programs and Advanced Training Programs offer outstanding medical training for physicians interested in focusing their skills in cardiovascular disease, infectious diseases, geriatrics, endocrinology, nephrology and other subspecialties.

 Currently, 163 fellows participate in 13 training grants across 11 programs: